radrich/richarmstrong.net/_posts/2019-01-16-why-skillshare.md

 ---
 title: "Why Join Skillshare?"
 subtitle: "The No.1 Reason is Community"
-desc: "You need a community.
+description: "You need a community.
 You need people who are on the same journey as you.
 People who understand you.
 I realised that this is the biggest thing that Skillshare actually offers."
 background_color: "#111111"
 color: white
 image: 'img/why-skillshare-thumb.png'